 Paris is one of those cities that make you feel as if you’re literally walking into history lane.
 Every building appears to be telling you a story.

-With so many things to do in Paris, we have created a list of the top 20 historical sites in Paris that you absolutely must see!
+With so many things to do in Paris, we have created a list of the top 25 famous landmarks in Paris that you absolutely must see!

-Related: Check out these famous historical sites in New York!
+Related: Check out these famous landmarks in New York!

 1. Eiffel Tower

 The Eiffel Tower isn’t just a symbol of Paris and France, it’s one of the best-recognizable buildings in the entire world.
 It’s located on the “Champ de Mars” in the 7th arrondissement of Paris.

 The tower was named after its designer, Gustave Eiffel, and stands about 324 meters (1,063 feet) tall.
 This is the equivalent of an 81-story skyscraper.
 Upon completion in 1889, the tower was the tallest building in the world and held this record for 41 years, until 1930 when it was surpassed by the Chrysler Building.

 The Eiffel Tower is one of the most popular tourist attractions and historical sites in all of Paris and allows visitors to access the tower on 3 levels.
 The third level is located at a height of 276 meters (906 feet) above the ground and provides astounding views of the city of Paris.

 The Arc de Triomphe is the most famous triumphal arch in the world.
 It’s located at the center of the “Place Charles de Gaulle” which was formerly known as the “Place de l’Étoile.”
 Therefore, the full name of the arch is “Arc de Triomphe de l’Étoile.”

 There are 12 large avenues in Paris coming together at its location and it’s located at the center of the “Axe Historique” of Paris, the central axis containing numerous historical buildings and monuments in the city.